 Share A Coke is a public awareness campaign for Coca-Cola.
-The initiative began in Australia and New Zealand in 2011 with the use of 250 of the most popular millennial names to promote items to specific consumers and raise brand awareness internationally.
+The initiative began in Australia and New Zealand in 2011, using 250 of the most popular millennial names to promote items to specific consumers and raise brand awareness internationally.

-The corporation urged its customers to share a coke with a friend who shared the same name.
-As soon as people started posting the campaign images on social media, it went viral.
+The corporation urged its customers to share a coke with a friend with the same name.
+As soon as people started posting the campaign images on social media, they went viral.
 This campaign quickly extended to 70 nations and was a huge success.

 From June to July of 2014, more than 125,000 social media posts mentioned the share a coke campaign, according to the Wall Street Journal.
 The search term “Share a Coke” has seen a considerable spike in Google searches in the United States over the last three months.

-In terms of Facebook, the corporate page gained 39 percent more followers and 870 percent more visitors.
-This campaign was a success because the corporation returned to its roots by bringing people together and fostering friendship.
-Another reason it worked was that labeling the bottles with names gave them a personal touch.
+In terms of Facebook, the corporate page gained 39% more followers and 870% more visitors.
+This campaign succeeded because the corporation returned to its roots by bringing people together and fostering friendship.
+Another reason it worked was that labelling the bottles with names gave them a personal touch.